 The lagoon on the south side of Half Moon Bay is a very popular spot for kiteboarding when conditions are right.

 Due to a low sheltering dune peninsula, the interior lagoon offers great flatwater conditions even when the wind is high.

 It’s possible to kite to Half Moon Bay (typically from the Leeward Going Through Point area) or take an organised kiteboarding safari offered by one of the local kite schools.

-From about 1960 into the 1990s, a channel actually existed between Little Water Cay and Water Cay.
+From about 1960 into the 1990s, a channel actually existed where Half Moon Bay is now between Little Water Cay and Water Cay.
 Created by Hurricane Donna, this feature gradually filled in overtime and all water movement stopped by 1999.
-Half Moon Bay Lagoon on the south side of the bay is largely formed from what use to be the channel.
+Half Moon Bay Lagoon on the south side of the beach is largely formed from what used to be the channel.